HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 ### Other factors

-Most other features such as subtitles, chapter markers, and container options have a negligible affect on performance.
+Most other features such as subtitles, chapter markers, and container options have a negligible impact on performance.

 One notable exception is the Web Optimized option for the MP4 container, which moves some of the video metadata from the end to the beginning of the final video file, mostly useful for streaming on the internet.
 This requires rewriting the entire file at the end of the encode, which can take some time on slower computers.
 CPU and memory speed, along with faster storage (such as an SSD) can help minimize the time the Web Optimized option needs to rewrite large output files.